ATTENTION: This article is currently under review by the UniFi team.

 1. Open the device configuration pane for the UAP acting as the wired base station, go to Details > Downlinks, and click the trash icon next to the undesired uplink connection.

-2. The device will then re-provision and will no longer use the selected AP as uplink.
+2. The device will then re-provision and will no longer use the selected AP as an uplink base.

 To access these views:

-3. Select either Maps or Topology from the dropdown menu in top left of display.
+3. Select either Maps or Topology from the dropdown menu in the top left of the display.

-3. Under "Uplink Connectivity Monitor", uncheck the box next to “Enable connectivity monitor and wireless uplink.
+3. Under "Uplink Connectivity Monitor", uncheck the box next to "Enable connectivity monitor and wireless uplink".
+Click Apply Changes.

 Disabling this setting can offer some improved speed and is often suggested when network speeds with UniFi are less than ideal.